Popularity

 burocracia.cr

-No dependency Crystal shard to validate, generate and format Brazilian burocracias such as CPF, CNPJ and CEP -
+๐ Zero-dependency Crystal shard to validate, generate and format Brazilian burocracias (CPF, CNPJ, CEP) -

 wikicr